carlottostromstedt/carlottostromstedt.github.io/presentations/security_schulung/presentation_en.md

 <i class="fa-solid fa-pen-fancy fa-2xl" style="margin-right:20px; margin-top: 75px; margin-bottom: 35px"></i> Definition

-Ensuring continuous access to information and resources to minimize interruptions and failures.
+Ensuring accuracy and consistency of data as well as the completeness and reliability of systems

 <i class="fa-solid fa-tools fa-2xl" style="margin-right:20px; margin-top: 75px; margin-bottom: 35px"></i> Example

-Regular maintenance and redundant server infrastructure ensure constant accessibility of a website.
+Digital signatures for emails ensure that a document originates from a specific sender

 ---